heroesofcode/pullpanda-cli/README.md

 * **Send Diffs for Review:** Sends the calculated diffs to the Gemini API for a detailed code review.

-* **Save Review Reports:** Saves the review feedback in a Markdown file for easy reference and sharing.
+* **Save Review Reports:** Saves the review feedback in a HTML file for easy reference and sharing.

 ## Prerequisites